ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ void rocshmem_ctx_getmem_nbi_wave(rocshmem_ctx_t ctx, void *dest, const void *source, size_t nelems, int pe)
 .. cpp:function:: __device__ void rocshmem_ctx_getmem_nbi_wg(rocshmem_ctx_t ctx, void *dest, const void *source, size_t nelems, int pe)

-    :param ctx:     Context with which to perform this operation
+    :param ctx:     Context with which to perform this operation.
-    :param dest:    Destination address; Must be an address on the symmetric heap
+    :param dest:    Destination address.
+Must be an address on the symmetric heap.
-    :param source:  Source address; Must be an address on the symmetric heap
+    :param source:  Source address.
+Must be an address on the symmetric heap.
-    :param nelems:  Size of the transfer in bytes
+    :param nelems:  Size of the transfer in bytes.
-    :param pe:      PE of the remote process
+    :param pe:      PE of the remote process.

-    :returns:       None
+    :returns:       None.

 **Description:**
-Reads contiguous data of nelems bytes from source on pe to dest on the calling PE.
+This routine reads contiguous data of ``nelems`` bytes from source on ``pe`` to ``dest`` on the calling PE.

 ROCSHMEM_G
 ----------
 .. cpp:function:: __device__ float rocshmem_ctx_float_g(rocshmem_ctx_t ctx, const float *source, int pe)
 .. cpp:function:: __device__ float rocshmem_float_g(const float *source, int pe)

-    :param ctx:     Context with which to perform this operation
+    :param ctx:     Context with which to perform this operation.
-    :param source:  Source address; Must be an address on the symmetric heap
+    :param source:  Source address.
+Must be an address on the symmetric heap.
-    :param pe:      PE of the remote process
+    :param pe:      PE of the remote process.

-    :returns:       The value read from source at pe
+    :returns:       The value read from source at ``pe``.

 **Description:**
-Reads and returns single value from source at pe.
+This routine reads and returns single value from source at ``pe``.

-SUPPORTED RMA DATA TYPES
+Supported RMA data types
 ------------------------

+The following table lists the supported RMA data types:

 .. _RMA_TYPES:

-.. list-table:: RMA Datatypes
+.. list-table:: RMA Data Types
     :widths: 10 20 20
     :header-rows: 1